-USE THE FORM BELOW TO SUBMIT TESTIMONY ON THIS BILL, TESTIMONY MUST BE SENT BY;
+USE THE FORM BELOW TO SUBMIT TESTIMONY ON THIS BILL, PRIORITY DEADLINE IS WEDNESDAY JUNE 24 @ 10AM.

 |Measure Title:||RELATING TO GUN VIOLENCE PREVENTION.|

 |Report Title:||Gun Violence and Violent Crimes Commission; Firearms; Ghost Guns; Registration|

 |Description:||Establishes the gun violence and violent crimes commission.
 Requires reports to the Legislature.
 Makes it a class C felony to purchase, manufacture, or otherwise obtain firearm parts for the purpose of assembling a firearm having no serial number.
 Amends certain requirements relating to firearms registration.
 Takes effect on 7/1/2050.
 (SD1)|